6:42 a.m. 30 degrees, wind SE 0 mph. Sky: the sun sneaks into position

 a faint, uncluttered blush in the east . . . more transitory than a mayfly.

-Permanent streams: water spilling over and around stones, miniature
+Permanent streams: spills over and around stones, miniature cascades, a

-cascades, a rejoice of babble . . . a soothing banquet.
-Someone has to pay
+rejoice of babble . . . a soothing, auditory banquet.
+Someone needs to

-me.
+the job.
 Wetlands: color and sound muted, not a single flyover.
-Somewhere, in an
+Somewhere,

-unseen pine(s), a tweezer-billed chatter, red crossbills out for breakfast.
+in an unseen pine(s), a tweezer-billed chatter, red crossbills out for

-Pond: a mishmash of ice, unconnected panes and shards, snow flurries
+breakfast.
+Pond: a mishmash of ice, unconnected panes and shards, snow

-bouncing on the ice, more ball than crystal, some stick, some melt, a
+flurries bouncing on the ice, more ball than crystal, some stick, some

 A female hairy woodpecker works a dead pine, gentle taps as if loosening a